mikefrobbins/psdocs-how-to/content/_index.md

 ## About the authors

-This workshop was created by Mike Robbins and Sean Wheeler.
+This workshop was created by Mike F. Robbins and Sean Wheeler.

 |                [Mike F. Robbins][mrf-com] - Senior Content Developer for Azure PowerShell                 |